Check the National Parks website for updates on any temporary trail closures before setting out on this walk.

 Walls Cave Walk

 The walk starts at the car park on Walls Cave Road, which is just off Evans Lookout Road in Blackheath.
-From the car park you see a gate with a small turning gate on the side.
+From the car park, you see a gate with a small turning gate on the side.
 Only walkers are allowed past this point.

 Once you walk through the gate, you’ll see an information board that explains a few things.
-First of all, Walls Cave trail is adjacent to a restricted area managed by Sydney Water.
+First of all, the Walls Cave trail is adjacent to a restricted area managed by Sydney Water.
 So it’s a good idea to stick to the trail unless you are keen to risk an $11,000 fine.
 In any case, the Walls Cave trail is by far the most interesting feature in the area.

-From the information board, Walls Cave walk is well signposted.
+From the information board, the Walls Cave walk is well signposted.
 The trail winds down along a series of steps all the way down to Greaves Creek – the same creek that flows through the Grand Canyon further up Evans Lookout Road.
 The descent is quite gentle, but it will be harder on the way up.

 READ MORE: Things to do in the Blue Mountains by train